Skip to main content

 Theme Engine

 TablePro ships with 9 built-in themes and supports custom themes.
 Community themes are available from the plugin registry.
-Each theme controls editor syntax colors, data grid colors, sidebar/toolbar styling, fonts, spacing, and layout tokens.
+Each theme controls editor syntax colors, data grid colors, sidebar/toolbar styling, and fonts.
+UI colors use native macOS semantic colors by default, adapting automatically to system appearance, accent color, and high contrast settings.

 Theme Editor Layout